Skip to main content

 “Although I have attained ‘success,’ some small part of me always felt like a failure,” he said.

 It was fall of 1984, and Scales was a freshman at the University of Kentucky extension campus in his hometown of Paducah.
 At the time, he was a model student — eager to learn and give back.
 “I was active in volunteer work.
-And in my sophomore year
+And in my

 By Richard LeComte